Use headings to describe hierarchy, then support them with readable text.

 </body>

-Is the HTML cheatsheet interactive?
 Yes.
 This cheatsheet includes visual examples with copyable code and lightweight controls where interaction helps explain the pattern.

-When should I use this HTML reference?
 Use it when you need to recall syntax, compare common patterns or avoid mistakes without opening a long tutorial.